markus-ebke/Blender-Lightsheet/README.md

     ![BlenderDiplom Glass scene with Lightsheet caustics](./examples/blenderdiplom_glass.jpg)

-- With Cycles the caustics are visible when seen in a mirror or through water;
+- With Cycles the caustics are visible when seen in a mirror or through water:

     ![Pool scene with camera above water](./examples/pool_above.jpg)